tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Change Sets let you preview changes (A Change Set)
 - ... multiple different versions (lots of change sets)
 - Chosen changes can be applied by executing the change set

+### CloudFormation Custom Resources

+Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks.
+For example, you might want to include resources that aren't available as AWS CloudFormation resource types.
+You can include those resources by using custom resources.

+- Logical Resources in a template - WHAT you want